 - Coal Creek Falls (Easy)

-Hiking gear to pack for the best Washington hikes in the Cascades and Olympics
+Hiking gear for the best Washington hikes in the Cascades and Olympics

 - Sturdy Boots